 On Friday, Afrikanerbond managing director Jan Bosman called on the African National Congress (ANC) to be ”honest” about the Bill’s status.

-“It appears as if the unconstitutionality and the draconian nature of the proposed Expropriation Bill have dawned upon the policy makers and responsible members of the governing party in Parliament,” he said.
+”It appears as if the unconstitutionality and the draconian nature of the proposed Expropriation Bill have dawned upon the policy makers and responsible members of the governing party in Parliament,” he said.
+It is again important to emphasise that the Bill affects all property — not just land.

 ”Rather than adopting this ill-conceived and unnecessary Bill, the government should instead enter into serious negotiations with organised agriculture and other affected interests to reach agreement on a land-reform process that will be just and equitable, non-divisive, effective, economically acceptable, expeditious and agriculturally sustainable.

-“It is now appropriate for the ANC, also in this case, to admit that it was a mistake to introduce this Bill and to provide an undertaking for the unconditional withdrawal thereof,” Bosman said.—Sapa
+”It is now appropriate for the ANC, also in this case, to admit that it was a mistake to introduce this Bill and to provide an undertaking for the unconditional withdrawal thereof,” Bosman said. — Sapa